-It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay into the fall of 2021.
-First revealed during Microsoft’s E3 presentation in 2018 and once again in 2021, the highly anticipated game is scheduled to hit shelves in the fall of this year.
+It has been quite the wait, but Halo Infinite‘s development seems to be going well, despite its recent delay.
+First revealed during Microsoft’s E3 presentation in 2018 and once again in 2021, the highly anticipated game is now scheduled to hit shelves in the fall of 2021.
 Although much of its contents are a mystery, there’s still quite a bit we know about Halo Infinite.

 Over the past few years, 343 Industries and Microsoft have been cautious about what content is offered to the public.
-The curtain was pulled back slightly during July’s Xbox Games Showcase, which showed off its gameplay debut, yet most of Halo Infinite remains an enigma.
-Since then, we’ve gotten multiple developer updates in the form of blog posts, keeping the community in the loop.
+The curtain was pulled back slightly during July’s Xbox Games Showcase, which showed off its gameplay debut, but the best look we’ve gotten of the final product came during their 2021 E3 presentation.
 Here’s everything we know about the next installment of the popular series.

 Halo Infinite will launch on Xbox One, Xbox Series X/S, and PC on December 8.